 Get tickets on-site, online, or by phone at 804.340.1405.

 Tue, Apr 28, 10 am – 1:30 pm | Leslie Cheek Theater & Marble Hall

-In celebration of the exhibition, Van Gogh, Monet, and Matisse: The Art of the Flower, acclaimed author and interior designer Charlotte Moss discusses twenty-five years of creating a garden and influences along the way, including how gardens are incorporated throughout the home.
+In celebration of the exhibition, Van Gogh, Manet, and Matisse: The Art of the Flower, acclaimed author and interior designer Charlotte Moss discusses twenty-five years of creating a garden and influences along the way, including how gardens are incorporated throughout the home.
 Following the lecture, Ms. Moss will sign copies of her latest publication, Garden Inspirations.
 The event concludes with a luncheon in the Marble Hall.

 10 – 11 am, Lecture, Leslie Cheek Theater